NeoHsu/neohsu.github.io/content/posts/2013-12-13-howto-listview-optimization-about-custom-adapter-and-layout.markdown

 ---
-title: "HowTo: ListView Optimization About Custom Adapter and Layout"
+title: "How about listView optimization adapter and layout of custom"
 date: 2013-12-13 23:08:46 +0800
 categories:
 - Android